All Episodes

 Good afternoon, Rush.

-Uh, unfortunately, I think the conclusion that the Democrats drew from the 2008 election of Obama is that the majority of the American people are stupid.
+Unfortunately, I think the conclusion that the Democrats drew from the 2008 election of Obama is that the majority of the American people are stupid.

 They think everybody's stupid except them.

-Everybody around the world is they clearly they are elitists and superiorists.
+Clearly, they are elitists and superiorists.

-There's no question that they have an arrogant condescending view toward everybody.
+There's no question that they have an arrogant, condescending view toward everybody.

 It wasn't just about Obama.